awsdocs/amazon-translate-developer-guide/doc_source/what-is-languages.md

 Amazon Translate provides translation between a source language \(the input language\) and a target language \(the output language\)\.
 A source language\-target language combination is known as a *language pair*\.

 **Note**
-Amazon Translate does not charge you for translations in which the source language and target language are the same\.
+Amazon Translate does not charge you for translations if you specify the same language for the source language and the target language\.
+If you set the source language to auto, you may be charged for using auto detection\.
+For more information, see [Automatic language detection](how-it-works.md#how-to-auto)\.

-Amazon Translate can translate text between the languages listed in the following table\.
+Amazon Translate supports text translation between the languages listed in the following table\.
+The language code column uses [ ISO 639\-1]( https://www.loc.gov/standards/iso639-2/php/code_list.php) two\-digit language codes\.
+For a country variant of a language, the table follows the [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.html) format of appending a dash followed by an [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) 2\-digit country code\.
+For example, the language code for the Mexican variant of Spanish is `es-MX`\.

 | Language | Language code |